Ukrainian collaboration with Nazi Germany: Occupation

-Those Ukrainians who did collaborate with the German occupiers did so in various ways including participating in the local administration, in German-supervised auxiliary police, Schutzmannschaft, in the German military, and serving as concentration camp guards.
-Nationalists in western Ukraine were among the most enthusiastic and hoped that their efforts would enable them to re-establish an independent state later on.
-For example, on the eve of Operation' Barbarossa, as many as 4000 Ukrainians, operating under Wehrmacht orders, sought to cause disruption behind Soviet lines.
-After the capture of Lviv, a highly-contentious and strategically important city with a significant Ukrainian minority, OUN leaders proclaimed a new Ukrainian State on June 30, 1941, and simultaneously encouraged loyalty to the new regime in the hope that they would be supported by the Germans.
-Already in 1939, during the German-Polish War, the OUN had been "a faithful German auxiliary".
+Nationalists in western Ukraine hoped that their efforts would enable them to re-establish an independent state later on.
+For example, on the eve of Operation' Barbarossa, as many as 4,000 Ukrainians, operating under Wehrmacht orders, sought to cause disruption behind Soviet lines.
+After the capture of Lviv, a highly-contentious and strategically important city with a significant Ukrainian minority, OUN leaders proclaimed a new Ukrainian State on June 30, 1941, and encouraged loyalty to the new regime in the hope that the Germans would support it.
+In 1939, during the German-Polish War, the OUN was "a faithful German auxiliary".